 When comparing Macchiato vs MacDown, the Slant community recommends MacDown for most people.
-In the question“What is the best Markdown editor for OS X?”
-MacDown is ranked 6th while Macchiato is ranked 23rd.
+In the question“What are the best Markdown editors for OS X?”
+MacDown is ranked 7th while Macchiato is ranked 27th.
 The most important reason people chose MacDown is:

 MacDown is a free and open source editor influenced by [Mou](http://25.io/mou/).
 It's released under the MIT license.